proper-testing/proper-testing.github.io/pages_src/FAQ.md

 I am not allowed to pattern match?**

 Information has to be extracted in a symbolic way, i.e. by performing a symbolic call.
-For example, suppose that the result of a call was a non-empty list of integers and that we  wanted to use the first element of the list, so as to update the model state.
-An attempt to extract it using `hd/1` would raise an exception.
-Instead, assuming the model state is a record `#state{}` with a field named `head`, we should write:
+For example, suppose that the `Result` of a `Call` was a tuple with at least one element and that we wanted to use the first element, so as to update the model state.
+An attempt to extract it using `erlang:element/2` would raise an exception.
+Instead, assuming the model state is a record `#state{}` with a field named `foo`, we should write:

     :::erlang
     next_state(S, Result, Call) ->
-        S#state{head = {call,erlang,hd,[Result]}}.
+        S#state{foo = {call,erlang,element,[1, Result]}}.

 PropEr will automatically evaluate the symbolic call during command execution, therefore no extra action needs to be taken.